deranku/age-twig-filter-bolt/readme.md

-# Age Twig filter for Bolt CMS
+# Age Twig filter for Bolt

 A Twig filter for [Bolt](https://bolt.cm) that converts a date into an age.
 Works like this: